bartificer/xkpasswd-js/README.md

    * Until the project reaches version 1.0.0 any contributions that make progress towards the initial implementation can be merged into the `main` branch
    * Once the project reaches version 1.0.0 all contributions must be *atomic*, i.e. must be a complete unit.
 For code contributions that means:
      1. All tests must pass
-     2. News tests must be included to cover all new functionality
+     2. New tests must be included to cover all new functionality
      3. The Doc Comments must be updated as appropriate
      4. The code must be in the project's style